How To Find Stress-Relief

 Eat the Right Foods At The Right Time

-By substituting junk food for choices full of nutrients, your body will feel full of energy.
-Your blood flow stabilizes, thus making you more able to control your stress.
-When you are more motivated and productive, you will be much more likely to find ways to relieve your stress rather than letting it take over your mind.
+By substituting junk food for choices full of nutrients, our body will feel full of energy.
+Our blood flow stabilizes, thus making us more able to control our stress.
+When we are more motivated and productive, we will be much more likely to find ways to relieve anxiety rather than letting it take over our minds.

-One way to reduce the temptations of comfort food when under large amounts of stress is to eat foods that will substitute any potential cravings.
+One way to reduce the temptations of comfort food when under large amounts of stress is to eat foods that will substitute for any potential cravings.
 For example, eating small amounts of dark chocolate will satisfy your sweet tooth.
-While it still provides stress-relief and keeps you full of energy.
-This is great to eat after dinner so that you do not crave a sugary dessert before bed.
+While it still provides stress relief and keeps you full of energy.
+Eat this after dinner to avoid craving a sugary dessert before bed.

 Was this information helpful?
 Please share it to help someone in need.